Theresa May

 May grew up in Oxfordshire and attended St Hugh's College, Oxford.
 After graduating in 1977, she worked at the Bank of England and the Association for Payment Clearing Services.
-She also served as a councillor for Durnsford in Merton.
-After two attempts to be elected to the House of Commons, she was elected as MP for Maidenhead at the 1997 general election.
-From 1999 to 2010, May held several roles in shadow cabinets.
-She was Chairman of the Conservative Party from 2002 to 2003.

-Following formation of the coalition government after the 2010 general election, May was appointed Home Secretary and Minister for Women and Equalities, giving up the latter role in 2012.
-Reappointed after the Conservative success in the 2015 general election, she became the longest-serving Home Secretary in over 60 years.
-During her tenure she pursued reform of the Police Federation, implemented a harder line on drugs policy including banning khat and brought in further restrictions on immigration.
-She oversaw introduction of elected police and crime commissioners, deportation of Abu Qatada and creation of the College of Policing and the National Crime Agency.
-May supported the unsuccessful Britain Stronger in Europe campaign for the UK to remain in the European Union.
+She also served as a councillor on Merton London Borough Council.
+After two unsuccessful attempts to be elected to the House of Commons, she was elected MP for Maidenhead at the 1997 general election.
+From 1999 to 2010, May held several roles in shadow cabinets and was Chairman of the Conservative Party from 2002 to 2003.
+Following the formation of the coalition government after the 2010 general election, May was appointed home secretary and minister for women and equalities, giving up the latter role in 2012.
+Reappointed after the Conservatives won the 2015 general election, she became the longest-serving home secretary in more than 60 years.
+During her tenure as home secretary, she pursued reform of the Police Federation, implemented a harder line on drugs policy and further restricted immigration.
+She oversaw the introduction of elected police and crime commissioners, the deportation of Abu Qatada and the creation of the College of Policing and the National Crime Agency.
+Although she supported the Remain campaign, May supported Brexit following the outcome of the 2016 referendum.
+She was elected and appointed prime minister unopposed, succeeding David Cameron.